DefineTal/T1A3-Terminal_Application/readme.md

 ```

 ### Hit
 This feature will most likely be the most used.
 It allows the user to make the decision to 'hit' this 'deals' the player an extra card to increase their value.
-The feature uses the CARDS variable as its source and uses a loop to simulate cards being dealt as they would in a usual deck.The feature itself is containted within the deal_cards function and is used to deal the initial two cards for the player and the dealer as well as being used for the hit feature.
+The feature uses the CARDS variable as its source and uses a loop to simulate cards being dealt as they would in a usual deck.The feature itself is contained within the deal_cards function and is used to deal the initial two cards for the player and the dealer as well as being used for the hit feature.
 This feature can be used when the player is asked to 'hit', 'stand' or 'surrender', and can be called upon when typing 'hit' into the prompt

 ```python
 # Function to deal cards to player or dealer